 A budget impact analysis (BIA) is an economic assessment that estimates the financial consequences of adopting a new intervention.

 As a budget impact analysis is often used for resource allocation purposes, it takes a payer's perspective, and uses a short-term time horizon (often 1 to 5 years).
 A budget impact analysis does not use discounting.
-Results should be presented on a annual or quarterly basis, or in whatever time frame is relevant to the decision maker.
+Results should be presented on a annual or quarterly basis, or in whatever increment of time that is relevant to the decision maker.

-Some differences between budget impact analyses and cost-effectiveness analyses are noted below.
+Some differences between budget impact analyses and cost-effectiveness analyses are summarized below.

 |Budget Impact Analysis||Cost Effectiveness Analysis|